MacArthur Park (song)

-"MacArthur Park" is a song written by American singer-songwriter Jimmy Webb that was recorded first by Irish actor and singer Richard Harris in 1968.
-Harris's version peaked at number two on the Billboard Hot 100 chart and number four on the UK Singles Chart.
-"MacArthur Park" was subsequently covered by numerous artists, including a 1969 Grammy-winning version by country music singer Waylon Jennings and a number one Billboard Hot 100 disco arrangement by Donna Summer in 1978.
+"MacArthur Park" is a song written by American singer-songwriter Jimmy Webb that was recorded first in 1967 by Irish actor and singer Richard Harris.
+Harris's version peaked at number two on the US Billboard Hot 100 chart and number four on the UK Singles Chart.
+Webb won the 1969 Grammy Award for Best Arrangement Accompanying Vocalist(s) at the 11th Annual Grammy Awards for the Harris version.
+"MacArthur Park" was subsequently covered by numerous artists, including a 1970 version by country singer Waylon Jennings that won a Grammy Award for Best Country Performance by a Duo or Group at the 12th Annual Grammy Awards and a number one Billboard Hot 100 disco version by Donna Summer in 1978.

-In 1967, producer Bones Howe had asked Webb to create a pop song with different movements and changing time signatures.
-Webb delivered "MacArthur Park" to Howe with "everything he wanted", but Howe did not care for the ambitious arrangement and unorthodox lyrics and the song was rejected by the group The Association, for whom it had been intended.

-Jimmy Webb songwriting

 Composition

-"MacArthur Park" was written and composed by Jimmy Webb in the summer and fall of 1967 as part of an intended cantata.
-Webb brought the entire cantata to The Association, but the group rejected it.
+"MacArthur Park" was written and composed by Jimmy Webb in 1967 as part of a cantata.
+Webb brought the entire cantata to the Association, but the group rejected it.
 The inspiration for the song was his relationship and breakup with Susie Horton.
 MacArthur Park, in Los Angeles, was where the couple would occasionally meet for lunch and spent their most enjoyable times together.
 At that time (the middle of 1965), Horton worked for Aetna insurance, whose offices were across the street from the park.
 When asked by interviewer Terry Gross what was going through his mind when he wrote the song's lyrics, Webb replied that it was meant to be symbolic and referred to the end of a love affair.
 In an interview with Newsday in October 2014, Webb explained:

 Webb and Horton remained friends, even after her marriage to another man.
 The breakup was also the primary influence for "By the Time I Get to Phoenix", another song written and composed by Webb.

-The idea to write and compose a classically structured song with several movements that could be played on the radio came from a challenge by music producer Bones Howe, who produced recordings for The Association.
+The idea to write and compose a classically structured song with several movements that could be played on the radio came from a challenge by music producer Bones Howe, who produced recordings for the Association.

+Offer to the Association

+Sunshine pop band the Association had several hits in the mid-1960s, including "Windy" and "Cherish", which went to number one.
+In 1967, the group's producer, Bones Howe, asked Jimmy Webb to create a pop song with different movements and changing time signatures.

+Webb delivered "MacArthur Park" to Howe with "everything he wanted", but Howe did not care for the ambitious arrangement and unorthodox lyrics.
+Ultimately, the song was rejected by the group.